zabbix/zabbix/templates/media/msteams-workflow/README.md

 ### System parameters

-System parameter are reserved for predefined macros that not mean to be changed.
+System parameters are reserved for predefined macros that are not meant to be changed.

 |Name|Value|Description|
 |----|-----|-----------|